PC-trollbox/DuckCloud/README.md

 You can also restrict the user from getting the PRO flag by using this feature, by setting `cannotPRO` to `true` an db.json.

 ### Database editing
-Create a file called `db.lok`, then you can edit the database.
-After you have done the editing, remove `db.lok`, otherwise the site won't answer.
+Use `unselfblock.js` to edit the database.

 ### Server update warning
 Warn your users about a possible update by creating `duckcloud.blok`.
 It's ultimate, restricting any user from logging in until a restart has completed.
 Notice that you'll need to remove `duckcloud.blok` after updating, otherwise the site will still be blocked.